lvl0socanalyst/lvl0socanalyst.github.io/_posts/2025-06-18-my-seventh-post.md

   h3 { font-size: 15px !important; }
 </style>

-Microsoft loves receiving data about your machine.
-This page explores the level at which this occurs and whether its preventable.
+Microsoft loves receiving your data.
+This page explores the level at which this occurs and ways in which you can prevent it.

 ### Phase 1: WireShark Capture